Live-Chat mit Tektronix-Vertretern. Verfügbar von 06:00 - 16:30 Uhr PST.

 The PSRR measurements enable designers of DC-DC converters and regulators to quantify the ability of devices to attenuate AC over a specified frequency range.
 The test uses the optional, built-in function generator of the 4/5/6 Series MSO or an external Tektronix AFG31000 function generator, along with an injection transformer (such as the Picotest J2120A Line Injector), to modulate the input to the regulator.
 The system automatically measures the AC voltage at both the modulated input and output.
 It calculates the rejection ratio as 20Log (Vin/Vout) at each frequency within the swept band, and plots the result.

 The 2-port impedance measurement enables designers to verify the impedance of their Power Distribution Network (PDN) over a specified frequency range.
-The test uses the optional built-in function generator of 4/5/6 Series MSO or an external Tektronix AFG31000 Series function generator, along with a power divider, an injection transformer ( such as the Picotest J2102A or J2113A line injector) to measure the impedance of the PDN network.
+The test uses the optional built-in function generator of 4/5/6 Series MSO or an external Tektronix AFG31000 Series function generator, along with an active splitter J2161A, and power supply J2170B, an injection transformer ( such as the Picotest J2102B or J2113A line injector) to measure the impedance of the PDN network.
 The system automatically calculates the impedance at each frequency of the swept band, and plots the result.
-TPR1000/4000 power rail probes, P6150 probes, or a direct SMA connection are recommended.
+BNC or a direct SMA connection are recommended.

 Smart probes deliver accurate results